 Then look for those with the American Dental Association's (ADA) Seal of Acceptance.
 This means the product has met ADA criteria for safety and effectiveness and that packaging and advertising claims are scientifically supported.
 Some manufacturers choose not to seek ADA approval.
 Remember, the seal means the ADA agrees it is safe and effective, but it doesn’t evaluate or endorse their performance.

-Finally, some degree of personal preference comes into play.
-Choose the toothpaste that tastes and feels best.
+Always pick a toothpaste with fluoride to prevent cavities.
+After that, it’s a matter of personal choice.
+Use the one that tastes and feels best.
 Gel or paste, wintergreen or spearmint, all work alike.
-If you find that certain ingredients are irritating to your teeth, cheeks or lips, or if your teeth have become more sensitive, or if your mouth is irritated after brushing, try changing toothpastes.
+If an ingredient bothers you, or if your teeth are sensitive, try another product.
 If the problem continues, see your dentist.

 Bristles are a main factor in toothbrush choice.
 Most dentists recommend soft bristles, for adults and kids, especially if you have sensitive teeth or gums.
 Hard or stiff bristles are not more effective at removing plaque or stains and can actually cause damage to your teeth and gums.

 Ask your dentist which features and bristle head design will work best in your mouth.

 Replace your toothbrush every 3 months.
 Get a new one sooner if the brush looks worn or frayed.
 Bristles that fan out or spread mean it’s time to for a new one.

 Are you better off with a powered (electric or sonic) toothbrush or a manual model?
 It’s a draw.
 The key to good oral hygiene is correct and effective use of the brush.
 A powered toothbrush makes it easier to do the job correctly.
 Other advantages include:

 - An electric toothbrush can be fun to use, and you might brush more often or longer as a result.